opendatalabcz/stolen-art/jupyter_notebooks/orb/README.md

-# ORB testing
+# Testing the ORB algorithm

-This notebook simulates searching for a painting in a database.
+This directory contains jupyter notebooks where I tested the ORB algorithm before I decided to use it and implement it on the server.

+See the ORB_Tate notebook, others are experimental.
+The notebook contains methods for visualisation optimalization so the notebook does not crash when displaying large images.

-## Test data
+## Usage

-For this notebook I took pictures of several paintings from different angles and various light conditions.

-Paintings in "mydata-found" are considered found paintings (paintings we want to search in the database).
+1. Set the stolen_art_dir_path and found_paintings_dir_path variables to contain the paths to painting directories.
-Paintings in "mydata-stolen" are considered stolen paintings (paintings in the database).
+    - The first directory should contain stolen paintings (user taken) and the second one contains found painting (the paintings in the database).

-# Steps

-For each found painting, search the database for a best match and display the result.

-- more TODO
+2. If you want to visualize matches, set draw_match to True.

+The notebook contains an example of usage, it uses directories containing approx. 10 paintings just for demonstration purposes.